Skip to content

 WordPress SEO Step 3: Content Optimisation For SEO

-It should be your aim as a website owner to write the best and most comprehensive content that you can.
+It should be your aim as a website owner to write the best, most comprehensive content you can.
 See each post or page on your website as looking after a specific keyword or keyphrase, and then you can optimise each page accordingly.

 Every page should have a unique topic; otherwise, your content can start cannibalising itself.
 Scary huh?
 All it means is your pages are competing with one another for ranking, and so link juice is diluted.

 If you don’t know which keywords and search terms to optimise your pages for, then you will need to do some keyword research.
-This article on how to do keyword research can help.
+This article on keyword research can help.
 Generic keywords, for example,’ shoes’ or ‘mortgages’, can be almost impossible to rank organically.

 Those words also have little to no intent behind them (intent to buy).
-So you should try to rank for longer phrases (long-tail keywords) that are more niche.
-Add your keyword to Rankmath or Yoast, and you will get a list of useful suggestions will appear.
+So you should try to rank for longer, more niche phrases (long-tail keywords).
+Add your keyword to Rankmath or Yoast, and a list of useful suggestions will appear.

 Don’t feel you have to follow them religiously.
 A 100% score does not mean you will rank on Google, and a low score doesn’t mean you won’t.
-It’s a set of suggestions only.
+It’s just a set of suggestions.
 I can’t stress this enough!
 A high rankmath score has no bearing on where you show up!

 Once you have chosen a primary keyword for your page, these days, it’s not about the old ‘keyword stuffing’.
 Google looks at the overall relevance of your article in the context of what you want to rank for.

 So you want to add what’s known as ‘proof keywords’ or ‘LSI Keywords.
-Check out Neil Patel’s uber suggest for similar keywords or LSI graphs.
-The idea is if you enter a keyword, the software will give you lots of suggestions of additional and related keywords you should add.
+Check out Neil Patel’s Uber Suggest for similar keywords or LSI graphs.
+The idea is that if you enter a keyword, the software will give you lots of suggestions for additional and related keywords you should add.

 The more of these you can naturally fit into your content, the more ‘proof’ the article will have that your page is relevant to the topic and will be indexed accordingly.
 Keep your website on the subject.

 I’ve worked with many small businesses, and most owners are savvy enough to know that content can help.
 But they say a little knowledge is dangerous.
-My experience is of business owners creating a blog and then just writing about unrelated topics due to a lack of awareness.
+My experience is of business owners creating a blog and then just writing about unrelated topics out of ignorance.

 Titles & Meta Descriptions